 In order to comply with electrical safety regulations every workplace needs to ensure all electrical equipment is safe to use; this can be powered by the mains or battery powered equipment.

 However, battery powered equipment such as laptops, mobile phones, even battery powered tools; do not fall under the remit of portable appliance testing, as they do not have and are not designed to operate whilst connected to the mains power via a plug and socket scenario.

-So your PAT tester won’t test these items unless you tell them to, so it is your responsibility to ensure these appliances are repaired if they get damaged in any way.
+So your PAT tester won’t test your battery powered appliances (unless you tell them to), so it is your responsibility to ensure these appliances are repaired if they get damaged in any way.

 However, even though the appliance won’t be tested the lead and power adaptors do need checking; so we will test these to make sure these are safe.
 In fact it is on things like laptop chargers that we often find faults.